archmetalDBM/GlobaLID-App/doc/references.md

     DOI:<a href="https://doi.org/10.3929/ethz-a-000692261" target="_blank">10.3929/ethz-a-000692261</a>

--   Frei, R., 1995, Evolution of mineralizing fluid in the porphyry copper system of the Skouries Deposit, Northeast Chalkidiki (Greece) DOI:<a href="https://doi.org/10.2113/gsecongeo.90.4.746" target="_blank">10.2113/gsecongeo.90.4.746</a>
+-   Frei, R., 1995, Evolution of mineralizing fluid in the porphyry copper system of the Skouries Deposit, Northeast Chalkidiki (Greece): evidence from combined Pb-Sr and stable isotope data, Economic Geology, 90(4), 746–62.
+    DOI:<a href="https://doi.org/10.2113/gsecongeo.90.4.746" target="_blank">10.2113/gsecongeo.90.4.746</a>

 -   Gale, N. H., 1978, Lead Isotopes and Aegean Metallurgy, In Thera and